 Show Some Character!
 The school was transformed on World Book Day when everyone came to school dressed as a book character.
 We also had a Roving Readers Competition to bring in pictures of us reading in unusual places; and the staff got into the story spirit too by acting our a story in assembly called ‘The Day the Crayons Quit’.
 It was great fun!

-The winning house team this week was Durham and Chester Well done!
+The winning house team in the summer term was Lincoln Well done!